-Toward the middle of the middle of the war, Jewish resistance became more organized—Yom HaShoah marks the date of the beginning of the Warsaw uprising when the Jews in the Warsaw ghetto withstood the Nazi army for almost a month—and though many valiant heroes stood up to fight and gave their lives, the vast numbers of their haters proved to be too many.
+Toward the middle of the middle of the war, Jewish resistance became more organized—Yom HaShoah marks the date of the beginning of the Warsaw uprising when the Jews in the Warsaw ghetto withstood the Nazi army for almost a month—and though many valiant heroes stood up to fight and gave their lives, the vast numbers of evildoers proved to be too many.
 In the end, six million Jews were murdered, and countless others who survived bore the terrible scars of the trauma they had endured.

-Yet from the ashes of the Holocaust, many Jews made their way back to their ancient homeland, and just three years later, the State of Israel was miraculously established.
-A people who refused to surrender to hate, built the nation that exists today as a thriving beacon of freedom and light in the world.
-Holocaust survivors built up what their enemies tried so hard to destroy.
-For many, revenge was to have children.
-Today they have grandchildren and great-grandchildren living in the land of Israel, and they are home to stay.
+From the ashes of the Holocaust, many Jews made their way back to their ancient homeland, and just three years later, the State of Israel was miraculously established.
+A people who refused to give in to their enemies, built the nation that exists today as a thriving beacon of freedom and light in the world.
+For many Holocaust survivors, revenge was to have children.
+Today they have grandchildren and great-grandchildren living in the land of Israel, able to defend themselves, home to stay.

 Today, a new form of antisemitism is on the rise.
 An antisemitism that seeks to portray itself as morally acceptable: Anti-Zionism—opposition to Israel as the nation-state of the Jewish People.
 Anti-Zionists try to hide behind the falsehood that they are only criticizing Israel because of its governmental policies, not because it is a Jewish nation.
 For example, the BDS (boycott, divestment, sanction) movement claims their mission is not antisemitic.
 However, their work of delegitimization and demonization of Israel, and links to terrorist groups prove otherwise.
 Anti-Zionists seek to undermine Israel’s existence, even going so far as to compare Israel’s treatment of Palestinians to Nazi Germany’s treatment of Jews

-Antizionism has become the new face of antisemitism.
-Rabbi Lord Jonathan Sacks summed up the past two millennia of antisemitism in a speech to the UK House of Lords:
+Anti-zionism has become the new face of antisemitism.
+The late Rabbi Lord Jonathan Sacks summed up the past two millennia of antisemitism in a speech to the UK House of Lords: